shashwatpatel/Python-Programs/README.md

-# Following programs are created in Python to show demonstrate my basic knowledge and understanding.
+# Some basic Python programs.